asadprodhan/Automating-sample-labelling-after-Nanopore-sequencing/README.md

-The sequencing reads from a multiplex library are grouped in different directories named after the corresponding barcode.
-The first step of the analysis workflow is to rename these directories as per the sample name or id.
-Then, concatenate all the reads into a single fastq file sample-wise.
-Again, the concatenated fastq files should be named after the sample names or ids.
-Any mislabelling would lead to misleading results.
+The sequencing reads from a multiplex library are grouped into different directories named after the corresponding barcodes.
+The first step of analysing these reads is to label the barcode directories as per their sample names or ids.
+Then, concatenating the reads of a sample into a single fastq file.
+Again, these concatenated fastq files should be named after their sample names or ids.
+Any mislabelling of the reads would lead to misleading results.

 Here, I have compiled a bash script that automates this whole process.
 It is not only time-efficient but also takes away the potential risk of mislabelling the sequencing reads.